In Pakistan, inflation darkens the political future of Imran Khan - ExBulletin

 While economic growth could stand at 4% in 2022, it has remained practically zero for the past three years.

-The rupee has depreciated sharply, by 12% against the dollar since July, due in particular to a trade deficit of 5 billion dollars (4.3 billion euros) despite the 10% increase in foreign currency shipments from its diaspora.
+The rupee has depreciated sharply, by 12% against the dollar since July, due in particular to a trade deficit of 5 billion dollars (4.3 billion euros) and this despite the 10% increase in shipments in currencies of its diaspora.

-Mr Khan objected last week that Pakistan’s economic problems, particularly inflation, are not unique to it and that it remains “one of the cheapest countries” in the world.
+Mr Khan objected last week that Pakistan’s economic problems, particularly inflation, are not specific to it and that it remains “one of the cheapest countries” in the world.

-The manufacturing and services sectors seemed to rebound with the removal of Covid-related containment measures.
-And agriculture should benefit this year from more abundant rains.
+The manufacturing and service sectors seemed to rebound with the removal of Covid-related containment measures.
+And agriculture should benefit from more abundant rains this year.

 But the other major problem of the Pakistani economy is the repayment of an external debt which stands at 127 billion dollars.

-Mr. Khan had succeeded in obtaining a 6 billion dollar installment loan from the International Monetary Fund (IMF) in 2019.
-But only a third has been paid out and the IMF has blocked the rest until the Pakistani government implements the reforms to which it was committed.
+Mr. Khan had succeeded in obtaining in 2019 from the International Monetary Fund (IMF) a staggered loan of 6 billion dollars.
+But only a third has been disbursed and the IMF has blocked the rest until the Pakistani government implements the reforms to which it was committed.

-To secure the release of a further $1 billion at a meeting scheduled for this month, the government presented an austerity mini-budget, which plans to end tax exemptions on basic commodities and foodstuffs.
+To secure the release of another $1 billion at a meeting scheduled for this month, the government presented a mini austerity budget, which plans to end tax exemptions on products staples and foodstuffs.

-The opposition, which fears that these measures will lead to a further increase in prices, has announced several major marches against the government in the coming weeks.
+The opposition, which fears that these measures will lead to a further increase in prices, has announced several large marches against the government in the coming weeks.

-On the brink of default, Pakistan recently secured loans of $3 billion each from China and Saudi Arabia, and $2 billion from the United Arab Emirates.
+On the verge of default, Pakistan recently secured loans of $3 billion each from China and Saudi Arabia, and $2 billion from the United Arab Emirates.

-“All loans that are currently taken out, wherever they come from, are intended to repay previous loans,” said Qaiser Bengali, an independent economist.
+“All the loans that are taken out now, wherever they come from, are intended to repay previous loans,” said Qaiser Bengali, an independent economist.
 “Essentially the economy is bankrupt.
 Pakistan cannot repay its loans.”

 Sources